Skip to main content

 A media and photography consent policy applies.
 Attendees may be photographed and filmed for event purposes.
 Individual speakers and panellists retain copyright over their presentations.
 Media accreditation is required for press and broadcast coverage.

 Still have a question?
-Talk to ZURI or get in touch directly.
+Talk to Pulse or get in touch directly.

 Contact the Events Team